 Though do bear in mind that if you're converting videos from YouTube, downloading videos is against its terms of service.
-It's also potentially a copyright infringement unless you have permission from the copyright holder, or the video is in the public domain.
+It's also potentially a copyright infringement, unless of course you have permission from the copyright holder or the video is in the public domain, in which case, check out our YouTube downloader for PC list as well.